tanav2202/Tabular-Data-Generation/README.md

 ## IIIT Delhi Dashboard API

-Pre-requisite: should have python libraries used in code installed in the system globally
+Pre-requisite: should have python libraries used in code installed in the system's python environment

 Note: Model used is a test model similar to actual one used in research